leekyrave/leekyrave/README.md

-- 👋 Hi, I’m @leekyrave
+- 👋 Hi, I’m Dima Pivovarov from Ukraine,Nikolaev.
+Now I am 14 y.o.
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding :D. Mostly I interested in php,lua,c++,c#
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++,c#.
-- 💞️ I’m looking to collaborate on ...
+- 📫 If u want contact with me you can send message to t.me/ravexl or vk.com/ravexl or dev.leekyraveofficial@gmail.com
-- 📫 How to reach me ...
+- good luck :)

 <!---
 leekyrave/leekyrave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.